getsentry/action-validate-gocd-pipelines/README.md

 Validates GoCD pipelines.

+To use this in a new repository you'll need to add it to `gha-gocd-api` in security-as-code.
+Open a PR like [this](https://github.com/getsentry/security-as-code/pull/286) one.

 ## Example Usage

-ops will need to authorize access to your repo for `gha-gocd-api` in security-as-code - open an ops request for this.

 ```yaml
 jobs: